Article written by Elisa

 The capital city of the Hauts-de-France region is a great place to visit off-season.
 One of the criminally underrated cities in France, it owes much to its location near the Belgian border, feeling more Flemish than French, from its architecture to its delicious food.
 Picture large cobblestoned squares lined with extravagant Flemish Baroque buildings; you will have the measure of the place.

 Lille is one of the best cities to visit in France in September, when the city hosts the largest flea market in Europe.
-This annual street market is called the Grande Braderie de Lille, and its origins date back to the 12th century.
+This annual street market is known as the Grande Braderie de Lille and dates back to the 12th century.
 The Grande Braderie takes place on the weekend of the first Sunday of September, and it is a big thing, hosting three million visitors each year.

-If you can’t make it for this special event, don’t worry!
-The list of best things to do in Lille will keep you so busy you won’t have the time to complain :-).
+If you can’t make it to this special event, don’t worry!
+This long list of the best things to do in Lille will keep you so busy that you won’t have time to complain :-).

 3. Val de Loire and its Renaissance Castles (Centre Val-de-Loire)